 Local dimming is not supported on this monitor.
 The above video is for reference only.

-Like most TN monitors, the EL2870U has disappointing horizontal viewing angles.
+Like most TN monitors, the BenQ EL2870U has disappointing horizontal viewing angles.
 When looking at the monitor at an angle, colors lose accuracy rapidly beyond about 30°, and at the same time, the contrast increases drastically.
 The brightness remains fairly consistent though, dropping to half at about 47°.

 The vertical viewing angles are almost as bad as the horizontal viewing angles.
-When looking at the EL2870U from above, you shouldn't have any issues, as it manages to stay accurate to a fairly wide angle of about 40°.
+When looking at the BenQ EL2870U from above, you shouldn't have any issues, as it manages to stay accurate to a fairly wide angle of about 40°.
 From below though, colors shift rapidly beyond 11°, and the brightness drops by half at only 15°.

-Out of the box, the EL2870U has great accuracy.
-White balance and color dE are both below 3, and even enthusiasts are unlikely to notice any inaccuracies.
+Out of the box, the BenQ EL2870U has great accuracy.
+White balance and color dE are both below three, and even enthusiasts are unlikely to notice any inaccuracies.
 The color temperature is a bit warm, but not far from the target 6500 K. Gamma follows the target curve well, but some scenes appear a bit dimmer than they should.

-After calibration, the EL2870U is nearly perfect.
+After calibration, the BenQ EL2870U is nearly perfect.
 The white balance dE and color dE are so low, specialized equipment is needed to spot any inaccuracies.
 Gamma follows the target curve nearly perfectly.
 The overall color temperature is a bit closer to the target of 6500 K, but still a bit warm.

 You can download our ICC profile calibration here.
 This is provided for reference only and should not be used, as the calibration values vary per individual unit even for the same model due to manufacturing tolerances.

 The BenQ EW2870U has excellent SDR color volume.
 It has nearly perfect coverage in the s.RGB color space, which is great, but it can't produce deep, dark colors very well.

 There are no signs of temporary image retention, even immediately after showing our high contrast static torture test for 10 minutes.

-There is no color bleed at all, which is great.
+There's no color bleed at all, which is great.

-Overall, the EL2870U has good reflections handling, similar to the Dell S2417DG.
+Overall, the BenQ EL2870U has good reflections handling, similar to the Dell S2417DG.
 There shouldn't be any issues with indirect lights, but light sources directly opposite the screen may cause some issues.

 The BenQ EL2870U has an excellent fast response time.
 There are three different settings for the response time, and we recommend the 'High' setting, as it produces the fastest response time with the least amount of overshoot.
 The 'Off' setting results in significant undershoot in most transitions, resulting in a slower overall response time, and the 'Premium' setting results in significant overshoot.